Raz Rural District

 Raz Rural District (دهستان راز) is in the Central District of Raz and Jargalan County, North Khorasan province, Iran.
 Its capital is the village of Tangeh-ye Torkaman.
 The previous capital of the rural district was the village of Tangeh-ye Raz.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of the former Raz and Jargalan District of Bojnord County) was 6,059 in 1,424 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Raz and Jargalan District in Bojnord County) was 6,059 in 1,424 households.
 There were 5,493 inhabitants in 1,461 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 5,621 in 1,553 households, by which time the district had been separated from the county in the establishment of Raz and Jargalan County.
 The rural district was transferred to the new Central District.
 The most populous of its 30 villages was Tangeh-ye Torkaman, with 1,567 people.